 'Coming out' is the process of telling others about your sexual orientation.
-Coming out is not necessarily a one-off event - lesbians, gay men and bisexual people may have to come out many times during their lives.
-Some Tran’s people may hide how they feel or come out to varying degrees.
-There is no one prescribed way to come out as lesbian, gay, bisexual or Trans.
+Coming out is not necessarily a one-off event - lesbian women, gay men and bisexual people may have to come out many times during their lives.
+Some transgender people may hide how they feel or come out to varying degrees.
+There is no one prescribed way to come out as lesbian, gay, bisexual or trans.
 Reactions to someone coming out can range from very positive, to less welcoming.
 You may feel comfortable being open about your sexual orientation with some people, but not with others.
 Coming out to certain people, such as family, friends or colleagues may be difficult and takes courage.
 Coming out is your choice and nobody should ever feel forced if they are not ready.

 'Coming Out' Help and Support